tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 ## Discretization and solution

 Details for discretization and solution of equations are handled in a standard OpenFOAM way, i.e., through the *fvSolution* and *fvSchemes* dictionaries in *constant/neutroRegion*.

+## Subcritical point-kinetics

+To use the subcritical point-kinetics, the user has to add the *constant/neutroRegion/externalSource*.
+The file contains a flag to activate the external neutron source (*isExternalSource*).

+Several parameters related to a spallation source are included such as the energy per source particle in J/source particle and the neutron yield of the reaction in neutrons/source particle*

+An external source modulation time table is provided to manually modulate the source strength.

+In the case of an FMI coupling, it is possible to use the *externalSourceModulationNameFromFMU* entry to change the external source modulation through an FMI.
+To use it, the mode must be *transient*.

 © All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2021